Guys, these chain gangs are getting a little embarrassing.

 Oh mother of fruit loops.

-Opportunity cost, you ugly monster, Lily hates you!
+RIGHT NOW.
+BOO.
+Opportunity cost, you ugly monster, I hate you!

 I’m gonna stop the bleeding now and stop talking.